LaBoulange/tezos-baker/README.md

 The `maintenance-cheat-sheet.sh` file includes the following sections:
 - **Restart/Reboot**: Instructions for when you need to restart, possibly due to reasons such as Linux distribution maintenance.
 - **Upgrade octez**: Steps for updating when a new version of octez is released.
 This section also covers Tezos protocol upgrades.
-- **Upgrade TezPay**: Procedures for when a new version of TezPay is available.
+- **Upgrade TezPay**: Procedures for when a new version of TezPay or payouts-substitutor is available.
 - **Stake management**: Guidelines on setting your baker's deposit limit and replenishing your payout account.
 - **Voting process**: Help on how to vote at the various stages of the Tezos amendment and voting process (https://tezos.gitlab.io/active/voting.html).